gcanti/tcomb-form/README.md

 - tcomb-forms lets you override automatic features or add additional information to forms.
 - You often don't want to use your domain model directly for a form.
 You can easily create a form specific model with tcomb that captures the details of a particular feature, and then define a function that uses that model to process the main domain model.

-# Playground

-If you want to see this library in action, try the playground [here](http://gcanti.github.io/resources/tcomb-form/playground/playground.html)

 # Contributions